Skip to main content

 • To provide an advanced introduction to major texts from the history of Christian theology

-• To enable students critical understanding of the nature, goal and tasks of Christian theology
+• To enable students a critical understanding of the nature, goal and tasks of Christian theology

 Content

 • The module will be devoted to a study of a range of major texts taken from the history of Christian theology.
-It is conceived on the great books model, in which students are introduced to a series of classic texts by staff with appropriate expertise.
+It is conceived on the 'great books' model, in which students are introduced to a series of classic texts by staff with appropriate expertise.
 Texts from each of the great periods of Christian theology will be explored; they will be chosen to ensure that students gain a critical understanding not only of the nature and history of Christian doctrine, but also the different genres in which Christian theology has been expressed, and the different modes in which it has been undertaken (doctrinal theology, philosophical theology, moral theology, etc.).
-As the core module for the Christian Theology MA, there will also be a special emphasis on methodological questions, with particular consideration of the sources, methods and approaches appropriate to Christian theology.
+There will also be a special emphasis on methodological questions, with particular consideration of the sources, methods and approaches appropriate to Christian theology.
 The module convenor will be present at each seminar to ensure continuity and to ensure that the aims of the module are being met.
 The precise texts to be studied each year will be decided in relation to staff availability, but the content will always be structured to ensure that coverage is fully adequate and appropriate.

 Learning Outcomes